uriid1/honeypot-ssh-server/README.md

 1. A `honeypot-ssh-server` directory will appear in your home folder containing the server binary.</br>
 2. Default port: `22`.
 You will need to open it through your firewall.</br>
 3. Create a systemd service or run the server with root privileges: `sudo ./honeypot-ssh-server`.
+5. To create a service by default, run `bash make-systemd-service.sh`

 # Manual Build
 Before building, you can change the port or log path by modifying the `src/config.h` file.</br>